microsoft/pxt-microbit/docs/release-tests/webusb.md

 micro:bit boards, DAPLink versions, and browsers/apps listed in the "Test Matrix" section.

-As these tests can be repeated multiple times in the same computer with different micro:bit boards, when a test step indicates to create a new project, it is acceptable to use an existing project created in a previous test run.
+As these tests can be repeated multiple times in the same browser/app with different micro:bit boards, when a test step indicates to create a new project, it is acceptable to use an existing project created in a previous test run.